The Bedside Medicine Scholars Program

 ● Technology at the Bedside (including point-of-care technology, artificial intelligence and telemedicine)

-At least one aspect of the project should address issues of diversity, equity, inclusion, and justice as they apply to the bedside clinical encounter and diagnostic excellence.
+At least one aspect of the project should address issues related to health equity as they apply to the bedside clinical encounter and diagnostic excellence.

-Eligible candidates include junior faculty (within 5 years of their residency or fellowship training) or fellows in an ACGME-accredited academic program based in the US.
+Eligible candidates include junior faculty (within 5 years of their residency or fellowship training) or fellows in an ACGME-accredited academic program based in the United States.
 Applicants must have an MD, DO, MBBS or equivalent.
 Candidates should identify a mentor at their local institution but will also receive direct mentorship from the Society of Bedside Medicine.
-The third Center of Bedside Medicine-funded scholar must be based at a program affiliated with Northwestern University.
+Two scholars will be selected from institutions from across the US.
+The third scholar (funded by the Northwestern Center for Bedside Medicine) must be based at a program affiliated with Northwestern University.

 In addition to executing a specific project, scholars will participate in SBM-sponsored activities designed to foster a community of individuals dedicated to bedside medicine and diagnostic accuracy.
 Scholars will present their work at the annual meeting of the Society of Bedside Medicine and provide quarterly updates to the Society board.

 Letters of intent will be judged by the applicant’s demonstrated interest and commitment to bedside medicine and the quality of the project.
-A subset of applicants will be asked to submit a full application due on March 15, 2025.
-The new scholars will be announced in April 2025 with an anticipated start date of July 1, 2025.
-Applicants from institutions who have received SBM bedside scholars awards in the prior application cycle (2024-2025) are not eligible to apply in this cycle (see below for the 2024-2025 SBM scholars and their home institutions).
-The final three scholars will be selected from different institutions (i.e. there cannot be two scholars from the same institution in a given year).
+A subset of applicants will be asked to submit a full application due on March 16, 2026.
+The new scholars will be announced in April 2026 with an anticipated start date of July 1, 2026.
+Applicants from institutions who have received SBM bedside scholars awards in the prior application cycle (2025-2026) are not eligible to apply in this cycle, with the exception of the Center for Bedside Medicine-funded scholar at Northwestern (see below for the 2025-2026 SBM scholars and their home institutions).

 Full Proposals (by invitation only)